telerik/xaml-docs/coded-ui-support.md

 ## Q2 2014

-With __Q2 2014__ release of UI for WPF we have included [Level 4 Coded UI test support](http://blogs.msdn.com/b/visualstudioalm/archive/2011/10/28/coded-ui-test-extension-for-3rd-party-controls-the-basics-explained.aspx) for two of our controls.
+With __Q2 2014__ release of Telerik UI for WPF we have included [Level 4 Coded UI test support](http://blogs.msdn.com/b/visualstudioalm/archive/2011/10/28/coded-ui-test-extension-for-3rd-party-controls-the-basics-explained.aspx) for two of our controls.
 The following table gives more details on the controls as well as the supported actions:

 Control	|	Action	|	Occurs	|	Action Property
 ---	|	---	|	---	|	---